Cold Pressed Soap Making Notes

 Apricot Kernel Oil:

 Lightweight and high in linoleic and oleic acids.
 It's conditioning and easily absorbed into the skin.
 It produces small bubbles.
-15% or less in your recipe is recommened - so the bar isn't too soft and they last longer in the shower.
+15% or less in your recipe is recommended - so the bar isn't too soft and they last longer in the shower.

 Argan Oil: